What are lead sentences and how do you use them to improve your essay writing?

 “Titanic is a very sad movie because it focuses on a relationship that ends tragically.”

 This is a perfect lead sentence for this essay.
 At the same time this is also a perfect thesis.
-So, a lead sentence for an essay is an equivalent of its thesis stated in one sentence.

 What makes it good?
 Two parts.
 First, you state what exactly your main point is – and it’s that the movie is very sad.
 And second, you state why you believe the movie is sad – because it focuses on a relationship that ends tragically.